CS601-F21/notes/admin/p1grading.md

 This guide describes the interactive grading process for Project 1.

+**Deadline is 9:55am**: The deadline for this project is *9:55am* on September 16th.
+Even if your interactive grading appointment takes place after this time you will be graded on the solution that is github at the deadline.

 ## Sign up for a grading slot with an instructor or TA

 Link TBA.